johnandrea/draw-bowtie-plus/README.md

 Set the orientatation of the diagram in the DOT file output.
 Default is "TB" for top-to-bottom.
 Other choices are "LR" for left-to-right plus "BT" (bottom-top) and "RL" (right-left).

---libpath=relative-path-to-library

-The directory containing the readgedcom library, relative to the drawing program.
-Default is ".", the same location as this program file.

 ## Examples ##